Acidfabric/node-ibus-mediacenter/README.md

 You can use this package with Resler's interface (http://www.reslers.de/IBUS/index.html) or similar Ibus adapters.

 Configure your device location in `config.ts`.
-To find available devices run command `npx @serialport/list` in terminal.
+To find available devices run command `yarn listports` in terminal.

 ## Testing